 Ways to Raise Money for Your New Business

 While self-financing your startup can be relatively easy, it comes with a big downside: You’re entirely on the hook if the venture doesn’t pan out.
-Still, it can be an attractive option, and if you’re in the position to get the needed funds from your own reserves, there are a variety of ways you can go about it.
+Still, it can be an attractive option, especially for founders who wish to model the slow-and-steady approach of closely held businesses — a strategy with several benefits, per this analysis from BusinessBlogs.
+If you’re in the position to get the needed funds from your own reserves, there are a variety of ways you can go about it.

 Tap Personal Savings